Overseas Job Hunting Tips from HR & Recruitment Professionals

-Research companies in your area of expertise in the country you want to move/are moving to, as well as any companies with foreign offices.
+- Research companies in your area of expertise in the country you want to move/are moving to, as well as any companies with foreign offices.
 Your CV should prove that you’ve done your research: tailored to the roles, the company culture, and in the format of the country to which you’re applying.

-Don’t underestimate the power of a cover letter.
+- Don’t underestimate the power of a cover letter.
 This is what most hiring managers will see first, even before your CV.

-Strongly consider moving to or visiting the country beforehand to see the area and interview with the companies you’re interested in.
+- Strongly consider moving to or visiting the country beforehand to see the area and interview with the companies you’re interested in.
 As Career Strategist Poppy Ellis says, “It’s an expensive and risk truth, but unless you already work for a company and have the option to relocate for work abroad, few employers are going to consider your application if you’re not immediately available for a face to face interview.”

 Interviewing for a job abroad and coordinating with recruiters

-Make sure respond to your recruiter/interviewer in a timely fashion.
+- Make sure respond to your recruiter/interviewer in a timely fashion.
 They don’t have the time to track you down, and you could lose a potential job offer.
 Even if you already have a job, or decide that something else is better for your situation, do the polite thing and let them know when they follow up with you.

-Practice your phone manner prior to the applying for roles.
+- Practice your phone manner prior to the applying for roles.
 You know the saying about first impressions, and this may be your only way to communicate your interest with a potential employer.
 Dress the part, stand in front of a mirror, and watch how you speak as well as how you say it.
 This is also excellent practice for Skype and face to face interviews.

-It is okay to talk yourself up, reasonably.
-Don’t hide your achievements, and better yet, demonstrate which of your skills helped you earn that achievement and how you will bring that experience into your next role.
+- It is okay to talk yourself up, reasonably.
+Don’t hide your achievements, and better yet, demonstrate which of your skills helped you earn that achievement and how you will bring that experience to your next role.
 Talk up your failures as well, especially how you learned from them.
 No one is perfect, and no one expects you to be.

 - You should not start a conversation with “will you give me a visa?”Many hiring managers and recruiters will not consider you if you do not have a local address or phone number as they fear that will be the case.

-Be prepared to answer why you are moving/living in the new country and for how long you plan on staying.
+- Be prepared to answer why you are moving/living in the new country and for how long you plan on staying.
 As with most employers hiring for permanent roles, they will want you to work for them for several years and grow with the company, not just part of a working holiday.

-Don’t be afraid to follow up, urges Alexandra Newnham of MVF Global.
+- Don’t be afraid to follow up, urges Alexandra Newnham of MVF Global.
 Your interviewer will be busy finding the right employee, not purposely avoiding contact with you.
 Following up at a reasonable time is appreciated, and also reminds them that you are keen for the role.

 Proving your right to work abroad

 Your legal status in the country you plan on moving to will affect your job prospects.
 Research which industries are actively recruiting in that country, and which roles are on a list similar to the UK’s Tier 2 shortage occupation list.
-If you already have citizenship, or a visa that enables you to work there, this will set you far above the other foreign based applicants.
+If you already have citizenship, or a visa that enables you to work there, this will set you far above the other foreign-based applicants.

 If the job you want is not on a similar list to the above, you will have to prove to the company why they should hire you over someone who already has the right to live and work in that country.
 In the UK, this also includes every applicant in the EU.
 This is the most depressing part of searching for a job abroad, but unfortunately commonplace.

 Legally, if you are moving to another country you need the appropriate visa/right applicable to your intended situation.
-If your move is dependent on you finding a job, you may have more hoops to job through than other immigrants.
+If your move is dependent on you finding a job, you may have more hoops to jump through than other immigrants.
 If you are moving to the UAE or a country with a similar law, you will have to have a job offer prior to entering the country for the purpose of working.

 Thank you to our HR and Recruitment professionals:

-Alexandra Newnham, Senior Internal Recruiter/HR Assistant, MVF Global
+- Alexandra Newnham, Senior Internal Recruiter/HR Assistant, MVF Global

-Darryl G. Glover, COO, nspHire, Inc.
+- Darryl G. Glover, COO, nspHire, Inc.

-Poppy Ellis, Career Strategist, PoppyEllis.com
+- Poppy Ellis, Career Strategist, PoppyEllis.com

-Ruth Ramsook, Director of RLR Consulting
+- Ruth Ramsook, Director of RLR Consulting

-Shahla Khan, Consultant
+- Shahla Khan, Consultant